 Decarbonising Pathways for Freight Transport in the Philippines

 The project’s first explored the freight transport context in the Philippines.
-In collaboration with the Department of Transportation (DOTr), the ITF conducts a fact-finding mission to discuss relevant topics on freight transport with local experts and collect relevant information and data for the next steps.
+In collaboration with the Department of Transportation (DoTr), the ITF conducted a fact-finding mission to discuss relevant topics on freight transport with local experts and collect relevant information and data for the next steps.
 This allowed for a comprehensive understanding of the current situation of the freight transport system in the Philippines, including policy priorities and ongoing initiatives.

-This work is a part of the Sustainable Infrastructure Programme in Asia (SIPA-T) project, which helps decision-makers in Central and Southeast Asia to identify ways to enhance the efficiency and sustainability of transport networks.
+This work is part of the Sustainable Infrastructure Programme in Asia – Transport (SIPA-T) project which helps decision-makers in Central and Southeast Asia to identify ways to enhance the efficiency and sustainability of transport networks.